 This result would be consistent with a broader trend Tesla has experienced with its Autopilot technology.
 A number of Tesla vehicles were involved in collisions as a result of their Autopilot technology, some of them fatal.
 According to a May 2018 Wired article, Tesla’s Autopilot system had been linked to multiple deaths, one of them in Los Angeles in March 2018 when a Tesla Model X SUV slammed into a concrete divider on a Los Angeles highway and killed the vehicle’s driver instantly.
 Another Tesla vehicle in Southern California had slammed into the back of a stopped fire truck while the Autopilot feature on his Tesla vehicle was engaged in January 2018.
 Finally, in perhaps the most infamous accident linked to a malfunction of Tesla’s Autopilot software, when a driver whose Autpilot was engaged collided with a semi truck in Florida in 2016 and the Tesla driver was killed.
 When combined with problems reported by other autonomous driving vehicles, like the fatality that occurred when an Uber vehicle killed a pedestrian in Tempe, Arizona in June 2018, the jury is out on how safety some of these systems really make driving vehicles like Teslas.

 If you live in California and own or drive a Tesla vehicle, chances are that you have been sold on the safety of its Autopilot and Autosteer technology and other promises of the safety features of autonomous vehicles and autonomous safety technology that simply has not been proven to be reliably safe yet.
 If you were injured in a crash involving a Tesla vehicle that was caused by faulty safety software that did not perform as reliably as advertised, you should contact an experienced personal injury lawyer at JT Legal Group at (888) 529-3111 or firstname.lastname@example.org.
 Our experienced Los Angeles personal injury attorneys handle all manner of personal injury claims, from product liability claims against vehicle manufacturers like Tesla to motor vehicle accidents caused by such product malfunctions.
 Software malfunctions are unfortunately all too common even as cars are becoming more and more complex (but supposedly safer) as a result of software systems that do not perform as advertised and then cause a motorist to become involved in an accident.
 Without the help of a trusted personal injury law firm like JT Legal Group, your claim may be subject to getting pushed to the side or completely rejected.
-For more information, including a free consultation regarding your particular situation, contact our firm immediately – we’re here to help you.
+For more information, including a no cost consultation regarding your particular situation, contact our firm immediately – we’re here to help you.

 888-LAW-3111 Monday-Friday, 24 hrs a day, 7 days a week.